pypa/distlib/docs/reference.rst

    A class representing an installed distribution.
 This class is not instantiated directly, except by packaging tools.
-Instances of it are returned from querying a :class:`DistributionSet`.
+Instances of it are returned from querying a :class:`DistributionPath`.

    Properties: